-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support new 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Commentary, including assessment against 'Do Nothing' scenario Under the 'Do Nothing' scenario, employment uses will not be generated, thus, having a detrimental impact on economic growth in the Area.
-CRAN13: Natural Landscape and Rural Character ++ ++ ++ 0 0 0 0 0 0 0 + This policy maintains and enhances the natural environment through retaining landscaping features and enhancing the rural character of the Area through encouraging design which is in keeping with Cranleigh.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support new 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 10/Soc - ensure provision of a range of community facilities Commentary, including assessment against 'Do Nothing' scenario The effects are likely to be localised to the specific locations where the original building is, However, the wider benefits to the economy will be experienced by everyone in the Area to some degree.
+The effects are likely to occur throughout the lifetime of the Plan.
+These impacts individually and cumulatively are not likely to be significant.
+Under the 'Do Nothing' scenario, employment uses will not be generated, thus, having a detrimental impact on economic growth in the Area.
+CRAN12: Natural Landscape and Rural Character ++ ++ ++ 0 0 0 0 0 0 0 + This policy maintains and enhances the natural environment through retaining landscaping features and enhancing the rural character of the Area through encouraging design which is in keeping with Cranleigh.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include CRAN1, 7, 8 and 12.
 The effects are likely to occur throughout the lifetime of the Plan as individual development projects come forward.
 The effects are likely to be relatively localised, enjoyed mainly by local residents and through the areas where this policy is likely to have greatest effect.
 Overall the effects are not considered to be significant.
-Under the 'Do Nothing' scenario, development could result in the loss of key features of the countryside which enhance Cranleigh's rural character.
-The policy will have a positive effect but this will not be significant.
-CRAN14: Local Green Spaces + + 0 0 0 + + 0 0 + 0 This policy designates a number of Local Green Spaces in the Area.
-The effects are likely to be localised to the specific locations where the Local Green Spaces are and to the residents that are able to use them.
-However, the wider benefits to biodiversity, climate change and pollution will be experienced by everyone in the Area to some degree.
-The effects are likely to occur throughout the lifetime of the Plan.
-These impacts individually and cumulatively are not likely to be significant.
+Under the 'Do Nothing' scenario, development could result in the loss of key features of the countryside which enhance